NickStat23/pfSense-TrueNAS-Home-Lab/README.md

 ![Nextcloud](images/TrueNAS_Nextcloud.png)

 Nextcloud deployed on TrueNAS as a fully private alternative to Google Drive or iCloud.
-Access is locked behind the **OpenVPN tunnel** with role-based permissions — files are never stored on third-party infrastructure.
+Access is locked behind the **OpenVPN tunnel** with role-based permissions; files are never stored on third-party infrastructure.

 ---